OuiSURF/Surf_Maps/README.md

 ## Last update

-November 1 2025 - Last maps added: surf_spacemonkeys, affliction, tormentor, sofia_fix, techslop, vantica, excess, insects, frus_njv & dune
-November 2 2025 - Last maps added: surf_suburbia - 909 Maps
+December 7 2025 - Last maps added: jitterbug, carbon, antagonist2, vitamin_e & silent - 914 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.